 Concentration of Risk - The Organization maintains its cash accounts at one bank.
 The Federal Deposit Insurance Corporation provides deposit insurance coverage up to \$250,000 on funds held at a single financial institution.
 At times, the balance in these accounts may exceed the \$250,000 insurance coverage.
 The Organization has not experienced any losses in such accounts, and accordingly, management believes the Organization is not exposed to any significant risks.

-As of the year ended December 31, 2019, three donors comprised 46% of current year contributions.
+As of the year ended December 31, 2020, two donors comprised 36% of current year revenues.
+No other donor comprised more than 10% of total revenues.